Fire-Horse27/Tea-Frog/README.md

 If you don’t have that version installed, click “Install this version”

+To update to most recent version:

+`git pull`

-To push changes, make sure the most recent version is pulled, then run the followin commands:
+To push changes, make sure the most recent version is pulled, then run the following commands:

 `git add .`